vsrinivas/fuchsia/docs/syscalls/handle_wait_one.md

 wait until at least one of the specified *signals* is pending on *handle* or *timeout* elapses.

-Upon return, if non-NULL, *signals_state.satisfied* is a bitmap of all of the signals which are pending on *handle* and *signals_state.satisfiable* is a bitmap of all of the signals which are possible to be pending on *handle*, given its type and current state.
+Upon return, if non-NULL, *pending* is a bitmap of all of the signals which are pending on *handle*.

-It is possible to have the call return with a *signals_state* different than the state that caused the wait to complete if another thread is further modifying the object behind *handle*.
+It is possible to have the call return with *pending* different than the state that caused the wait to complete if another thread is further modifying the object behind *handle*.